zaainaslam/crumble/src/README.txt

 might implement a thingy where it shows you old cal amount, next to what it would be if you swapped out

+I was implementing making the description appear when you hover over an ingredient when swapping out